Cech Closure Spaces: A Unified Framework for Discrete and Continuous Homotopy: Introduction

 Given a set of points sampled from a topological probability space $X$, it's natural to ask whether the topological invariants of $X$ can be recovered from the sample.
-Most current attempts at doing so, in particular persistent homology and homological manifold learning, begin by replacing the points with balls of varying radii, effectively thickening the original set of observations.
-In manifold learning \cite{Niyogi_Smale_Weinberger_2008, Niyogi_Smale_Weinberger_2011, Chazal_et_al_2009}, the aim is then to prove that, under favorable conditions, i.e. with high probability given an appropriate radius and a dense enough sample, the union of the balls centered at the sample points is homotopy equivalent to the space from which the samples were drawn, or else that some topological invariants of the original space may be recovered.
-In persistent (\v Cech) homology \cite{Carlsson_2009, Ghrist2008,Chazal_et_al_2016}, one attempts to recover topological information from a metric invariant built using a one-parameter family of unions of balls around the sample points.
+Most current attempts at doing so, in particular persistent homology and homological manifold learning, first assume that $X$ has a metric structure, and then proceed by replacing the points with balls of varying radii, effectively thickening the original set of observations.
+In manifold learning \cites{Niyogi_Smale_Weinberger_2008, Niyogi_Smale_Weinberger_2011, Chazal_et_al_2009}, the aim is to prove that, under favorable conditions, i.e. with high probability given an appropriate radius and a dense enough sample, the union of the balls centered at the sample points is homotopy equivalent to the space from which the samples were drawn, or else that some topological invariants of the original space may be recovered.
+In persistent (\v Cech) homology \cites{Carlsson_2009, Ghrist_2008,Chazal_et_al_2016}, one attempts to recover topological information from a metric invariant built using a one-parameter family of unions of balls around the sample points.

 Instead of approximating the target space with auxiliary topological spaces built on our finite sample, however, our point of departure is to ask what sort of homotopy theory one may construct directly on finite sets of points, and then to construct (weak) homotopy equivalences between the sets of samples and the spaces from which they're sampled.
 While this might at first appear to lead to a trivial theory - and indeed it does, if one stays within the category $\catname{Top}$ - what we find is that, by changing the category, we are able to develop a homotopy theory which provides information about the global configuration of sample points without invoking an intermediate topological space.
 This is accomplished by `coarsening' the continuous maps rather than thickening the space, and, as we will see, this focus on the maps makes homotopy into a functor from the category of closure spaces to the category of groups.
 This, in particular, enables us to easily define a homomorphism between homotopy groups starting from a morphism in our category, something which remains difficult with other approaches, in particular for maps between metric spaces which do not preserve the metric.